 Paul L. Gaston knows the accreditation process inside and out.
 A Trustees Professor at Kent State University, Gaston has served as a peer reviewer for regional accrediting agencies and has long been involved in the Council for Higher Education Accreditation.

 In a recently released book, Gaston tackles big questions about accreditation while also giving plenty of detail about how the agencies work.
-We caught up with him over email to discuss some of the topics covered in the book, which is titled Higher Education Accreditation: How It’s Changing and Why It Must.
+We caught up with him over email to discuss some of the topics covered in the book, which is titled Higher Education Accreditation: How It’s Changing, Why It Must.

 Q. The book says accreditors deserve more credit for the improvements they have made in recent years.
 What are some of the most promising changes you've seen?